 What is Qigong?

 Qigong is a mindful, meditative practice, encouraging a healthy flow of energy to maintain a healthy mind and body.
 A sister art, it is an inherent part of Tai Chi that focuses on aligning breath with movement and developing an awareness of your energy flow.
-Some use Qigong as a precursor to learning Tai Chi.
+Some use Qigong as a stepping stone to Tai Chi.

 Why learn Qigong?